brunovandamme/babel-plugin-transform-relative-path/README.md

 "plugins": ["transform-relative-path"]
 ```

-The default maps all paths that are prefixed with src to a src directory.
+The default maps all paths that are prefixed with '@' to the root directory.

 You can change the default configuration: